 MoSCoW is a Product backlog refinement technique, where Mo stands for Must be, S stands for Should be, Co stand for Could be and W stands for Won’t be.

-MoSCoW is a very basic prioritisation technique.
+MoSCoW is a fundamental prioritization technique.
 Most of the PBI will be falling under Mo and S. An experienced PO would be using various other ways to differentiate between Mo and S. Popular one is WSJF – Weighted Shortest Job First.
 WSJF = Cost Of Delay / Job Size.

 The answer will vary from candidate to candidate based on their exposure and the size of organisation they are working in.
 For a small organisation the PO might be directly involved in creating the roadmap however in large organisation, he would be someone whose input would be required.